 - 1.43.
-The TSA Safeguarding Policy applies to all athletes, members of the athlete entourage including but not limited to coaches, trainers, chaperones, technical officials, agents, medical personnel and any individuals acting on behalf of TSA such as directors, officials, administrators, members, and service providers whether employed, contracted or voluntary (herein referred to as a "participants"). - 1.44.
-The TSA Safeguarding Policy applies specifically to any incidents of harassment and abuse that occur during or connected to participation in any TSA activities or connected to any activities where the participant is representing the TSA. - 1.45.
+The TSA Safeguarding Policy applies to all TSA members including but not limited to coaches, trainers, chaperones, technical officials, agents, medical personnel and any individuals acting on behalf of TSA such as officials, administrators, and service providers whether employed, contracted or voluntary (herein referred to as a "participants"). - 1.44.
+The TSA Safeguarding Policy applies specifically to any incidents of harassment and abuse that occur during or connected to participation in any TSA activities or connected to any activities where the participant is representing TSA. - 1.45.
 Where a participant is under a contract of employment with TSA and an incident of harassment or abuse occurs relating to their employed role, the employment procedures will apply.
 However, where a participant is sanctioned under employment procedures, this can be addressed under these procedures to the extent that it impacts on the participant's suitability to continue to participate outside of their employment relationship. - 1.46.
 TSA will implement safeguards aimed at protecting all participants in Triathlon from harassment and abuse irrespective of their race, gender, sex, pregnancy, marital status, ethnic or social origin, race, sexual orientation, age, disability, religion, conscience, belief, culture, language, birth or athletic ability. - 1.47.
-TSA recognizes that in all matters concerning the care, protection and well-being of a child the standard that the child's best interest is of paramount importance, must be applied.
-Children are defined as young persons under 18 years of age and are protected under the United Nations Convention on the Rights of the Child and the Constitution of South Africa.
-TSA will implement safeguards specifically aimed at protecting all children participating in Triathlon. - 1.48.
+TSA recognizes that in all matters concerning the care, protection and well-being of a child the standard that the child's best interest is of paramount importance.
+Children are defined as young persons under 18 years of age.

+- 1.48.
 Any incidents of harassment or abuse that are perpetrated against a child must be report to the relevant Child Protection Authorities (South African Police Service (SAPS), Department of Social Development, Registered Child Protection Agency) in accordance with the Children's Act 38 of 2005 as amended and the Criminal Law (Sexual Offences and Related Matters) Amendment Act 32 Of 2007 as amended. - 1.49.
 TSA recognises that children and adults may participate in triathlon activity, who are, or may be, in need of services by reason of other disability, age or illness, and who are, or may be, unable to take care of themselves, or unable to protect themselves against significant harm, abuse or exploitation.
-The TSA will implement safeguards specifically aimed at safeguarding children and adults participating in the sport and recreational activities of Triathlon in need of care and support at related events.
+The TSA will implement safeguards specifically aimed at safeguarding children and adults participating in the sport and recreational activities of Triathlon in need of care and support at related events. - 1.50.

-- 1.50.
 Any incidents of harassment or abuse that are perpetrated against a child or adult with a mental disability must be reported to the relevant Authorities. - 1.51.
-The TSA policy and procedures are applicable to all levels of the sport and provides a framework for those involved in Triathlon to meet their duty of care towards all who participate in the sport regardless of whether they are a competitive or recreational athlete, staff, volunteers, spectators or service providers.
-The policy is mandatory for all TSA staff, members and volunteers.
+The TSA policy and procedures are applicable to all levels of the sport and provides a framework for those involved in triathlon to meet their duty of care towards all who participate in the sport regardless of whether they are a competitive or recreational athlete, staff, volunteers, spectators, or service providers.
+The policy is mandatory for all TSA members, employees, and volunteers.
 Any individual or organisation that is providing a service to TSA must also demonstrate that they comply with these standards.
 Anyone who manages or has overall responsibility for a Triathlon club or organisation must support their Safeguarding Officer to fulfil their role and ensure their organisation is fully compliant with this policy.
 All TSA members should also read and comply with the policy.

-TSA ROLES & RESPONSIBILITIES
+TSA ROLES AND RESPONSIBILITIES